 The latest advice is that young children should be kept rear facing as long as possible.
 The reason for this is that should you be involved in a head on collision, the forces that your child would be subjected to would be spread across the seat rather than the child’s neck and spine.
 If the seat faces the front, the child’s head will be thrown forward (a child’s head weighs in the region of 25% of its entire body weight) and significant neck and spinal injuries may result.
 Newer seats can now allow a child to remain rear facing up to the age of 4 years old.

 Air bag car technology has improved the safety for car occupants.
 However, it is now known that a rear facing infant carrier placed in the front of a car with an active airbag is extremely dangerous and can lead to the death of the infant.
 The new European Directive has addressed this issue by making it a legal requirement to de-activate the front airbag if an infant carrier is placed in the front of a car.
-It is intended this law will also be introduced in Jersey.
+It is a legal requirement in Jersey to deactivate a front airbag if placing a rear facing infant carrier in the front of your car.

 Where is the safest place in the car for your child?